lukemartinlogan/deepdrivemd_pnnl/research/notes.md

   3. Generate templates that improve locality of rproducer/consumer tasks (new mapping) and use hierarchical staging to exploit locality

-Workflow assessment and questions
+Potential for performance improvement & Workflow assessment
 =============================================================================

-* Opportunities:
+* Opportunities when combining task placement and staging
+  - Big: Ensure locality when realizing dependences
+    - where to stage: i.e., here, near, remote (when forced)
+    - what to stage: i.e., subsets of output to avoid whole-file dependency

-  - [big] exploit locality: direct, neighborhoods
+    - locality types: direct, neighborhoods

+  - Possibly big: write elimination for unnecessary/unused data

-  - [some] prefetching
+  - Some: Prefetching

-  - [some] write buffering
+  - Little: Write buffering

-  - [future] more task asynchrony and overlap

 * Questions
   - Lifecycle of data